 - 1. Download the Bluebook app at bluebook.collegeboard.org. - Go to Practice and Prepare on the Bluebook homepage, and select Full-Length Practice.
 (You will need the sign-in credentials provided by your school to access full-length practice.) - 3.
-After you've finished the practice test in Bluebook, go to My Practice at mypractice.collegeboard.org and sign in with the same credentials provided by your school to view your score results and to review your practice exam questions, answers, and their explanations.
+After you've finished the practice test in Bluebook, go to My Practice at mypractice.collegeboard.org and sign in with the same credentials provided by your school to view your score results and to review your practice exam questions and their skill level, as well as the answers, and explanations.

-Official Digital SAT Prep on Khan Academy
+Official SAT Prep on Khan Academy

-The digital SAT course content on Khan Academy® includes videos, articles, and worked examples designed to help you understand and experience the digital SAT Suite.
+The SAT course content on Khan Academy[®] includes videos, articles, and worked examples designed to help you understand and experience the SAT Suite.
 Visit khanacademy.org.